Zubaira Tukhugov

 Zubaira Alikhanovich Tukhugov (Note: Russian:Зуба́йра Алиха́нович Туху́гов) (born January 15, 1991) is a Russian mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship (UFC).
 A professional MMA competitor since 2010, Tukhugov fought in promotions like Cage Warriors, ProFC, Fight Nights (EFN) and others, before joining the UFC in 2014.
+He has also competed in the Professional Fighters League, and was involved in the UFC 229 Nurmagomedov-McGregor post-fight incident.

 Mixed martial arts career

 Tukhugov made his professional debut in 2010 beating his three opponents by winning Pankration Atrium Cup 2 eight man, one night tournament.
 After a 10-3 mixed martial arts records, he would be signed by the Russian promotion, Fight Nights, where he won all of his 3 fights, defeating Romano De Los Reyes, Harun Kina and Vaso Bakocevic.
 During his time on Fight Nights, Tukhugov did a fight for Cage Warriors, defeating Denys Pidnebesnyi at CWFC 58.

 Ultimate Fighting Championship

 In December 2013, it was announced that Tukhugov had signed a contract with UFC and was scheduled to make his promotional debut against Thiago Tavares on February 15 at UFC Fight Night: Machida vs. Mousasi.
 However, Tavares was forced to pull out due to an undisclosed injury, and was replaced by UFC newcomer Douglas Silva de Andrade.
 Tukhugov dominated the fight and got a unanimous decision win.

 Tukhugov later faced Ernest Chavez on October 4, at UFC Fight Night: Nelson vs. Story.
 He won the fight via technical knockout due to punches in the first round.

 Tukhugov was expected to face Thiago Tavares on June 6, 2015 at UFC Fight Night 68 However, the pairing was scrapped after Tukhugov suffered a rib injury.

 Tukhugov faced Phillipe Nover on December 10, 2015 at UFC Fight Night 80.
 He won the fight by split decision.

 Tukhugov next faced Renato Moicano on May 14, 2016 at UFC 198.
 In a controversial series of events, despite Tukhogov suffering a kick to the groin in the first round and again in the second round, referee Eduardo Herdy signaled the competitors to continue.
 Tukhogov lost the fight via split decision.

 Tukhugov was expected to face Tiago Trator on December 9, 2016 at UFC Fight Night 102.
 However, on November 14, Tukhugov was pulled from the card after being notified by USADA of a potential anti-doping violation stemming from an out-of-competition sample collected earlier.
 In February 2018, it was announced that Tukhugov received a two years USADA suspension and contributed USD ten thousand dollar for the arbitration proceedings in testing positive for ostarine from a sample collected on October 29, 2016.

 Tukhugov was scheduled to face Artem Lobov on October 27, 2018 at UFC Fight Night 138.
 However, it was reported that Tukhugov was removed from the fight due his role in the UFC 229 post-fight melee.